 Check locally for posters for events taking place at village halls, from summer or pantomime shows at Aberaeron or New Quay Memorial Halls, or special events at the Pafiliwn at Pontrhydfendigaid.

-Theatr Felinfach near Aberaeron has a proud tradition of producing Welsh language theatre and hosts concerts and touring performances, whilst Canolfan Arad Goch is a leading centre in Aberystwyth for lively youth theatre and performance which tours to schools andtheatres across Wales as well as taking Welsh theatre to overseas audiences.
+Theatr Felinfach near Aberaeron produces Welsh language theatre and hosts concerts and touring performances, whilst Canolfan Arad Goch is a leading centre in Aberystwyth for lively youth theatre and performance.
+There are regular Welsh language music and theatre performances at Aberystwyth Arts Centre and Theatr Mwldan.

 Art and craft